 Areinho trailhead (upstream/high elevation)

-Location: 40°57’9.68″N, 8°10’33.05″W This is where you start the hike.
-The elevation advantage means you will descend gradually over 5.4 miles (8.7 km) instead of climbing.
-The trade-off is that parking is limited and chaotic in summer.
-There is a small bar but minimal facilities.
-The first section hits you with 500+ wooden stairs climbing the granite cliffs.
-Starting here means you tackle this obstacle fresh, not exhausted.
+This is where you start the hike.
+The elevation advantage means you descend gradually over 5.4 miles (8.7 km) instead of climbing.
+The trade-off is limited, chaotic parking in summer and minimal facilities beyond a small bar.
+The first section hits you with 500+ wooden stairs climbing the granite cliffs, making this one of the most demanding hiking trails in Portugal — tackle the obstacle fresh, not exhausted.

 Espiunca trailhead (downstream/low elevation)

-Location: 40°59’34.67″N, 8°12’41.19″W This is where you park your car.
-The lot is large with a river beach, toilets, and a taxi stand.
-There is a bar serving sandwiches and beer.
+This is where you park your car.
+The lot is large, with a river beach, toilets, and a taxi stand.
+A bar serves sandwiches and beer.
 Finishing here means immediate access to cold drinks and your vehicle.
-Starting from Espiunca (hiking uphill) is masochistic because you will face the stairs after 5 miles of walking in afternoon heat.
+Starting from Espiunca and hiking uphill is masochistic: you face those stairs after five miles of walking in afternoon heat.

 Pro Tip: The transfer drivers congregate near the Espiunca parking lot.
 They are unofficial but reliable.
 Agree on the price before getting in.